-When the Birds Became Friends Sharing Activities
+When the Birds Became Friends

-anir nal's name on a piece of paper.
-Write or draw what you think you don't like about person or animal. pers On that same piece of paper, write or draw one thing you do like about that son or animal.
-Make it really big. or a Still on that same paper, write one bad thing you have thought about that person nimal.
-If you have said something bad about them or hurt them, write that down, him Now share your paper with a friend that you sometimes argue with.
-Tell her or why you're happy to be friends.
+□ Is there someone (or some animal) you just don't like?
+Write that person or animal's name on a piece of paper.
+Write or draw what you think you don't like about that person or animal.

+On that same piece of paper, write or draw one thing you do like about that person or animal.
+Make it really big.

+Still on that same paper, write one bad thing you have thought about that person or animal.
+If you have said something bad about them or hurt them, write that down, too.

+Now share your paper with a friend that you sometimes argue with.
+Tell her or him why you're happy to be friends.